 4. Overpricing helps sell competitive properties—as they stand out as a good value in comparison.

-5. Overpricing usually results with the property selling for less money than if the property had been properly priced to begin with.
+5. Overpricing usually results in the property selling for less money than if the property had been properly priced, to begin with.

 Buying the Listing

 In order to win the listing, some agents suggest a list price considerably higher than market conditions and comparable sales justify—because these agents believe this is what the seller wants to hear.

 This is called “buying the listing.”

 Because of the factors mentioned above, this is a huge disservice to their clients.
 My practice is based on telling my clients the truth.